 Proposed Rule 60(a)(3) similarly repeats language from 18 U.S.C. § 3771(a)(4) which articulates a "victim's" right "to be reasonably heard" on the subjects of "release, plea, or sentencing" whenever those matters are decided "at a public proceeding."
 Again, a restatement of substantive law does not belong in a Rule of Procedure.
-Here, the procedural aspect is the statute's restriction that the right to be heard must be afforded "at any public proceeding in the district court."
-This is an unwarranted restriction on the court's discretion to manage and control such proceedings.
+The Committee should not duck its responsibility to determine important procedural issues and to do so with clarity.
+Here, the procedural aspect is the statute's seeming requirement that the right to be heard must be afforded "at any public proceeding in the district court."
+This is an unwarranted restriction on the court's discretion to manage and control it cases.
 The rule should be revised to read: